BIDMCDigitalPsychiatry/LAMP-app-gateway/README.md

 | `APNS_TEAM_ID`   | :heavy_check_mark:  |   |
 | `APNS_IS_PRODUCTION` | | Set to `true` if production APNs endpoints should be used.
 Else, `false` or not set. |

-_Note about `base64` encoded variables_
+> [!NOTE]

-Variables ending in `_BASE64` are values that must be base64 encoded prior to being set in the environment or parameter store secrets.
+> Variables ending in `_BASE64` are values that must be base64 encoded prior to being set in the environment or parameter store secrets.
 Typically these environment variables are files, such as google's serivce accounts or apns' certificate bundles.

 To encode a file: